CLINTON1233/inova-asset-detection/README.md

 - Ensure the connection between frontend (`http://localhost:3004`) and backend (`http://localhost:5001`) is not blocked by firewall rules.
 - Use the admin account or any registered user account to log in.

-Congratulations!
 Once the backend and frontend are running, you can use the system to detect assets and generate asset data.
 "